ISTAFAMARSHALL/Game-To-Do-List/README.md

 5. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-6. open a new terminal window, and run:
-    a. `npm run server`

 ### Usage

 Organize and rate your favorite beauty products within one app.